Dash is a small, white girl with patches of brown on her face and ears and back.

 With her gentle soul, energy and interactive nature, Dash will make a rewarding companion.

 She has tested positive for low level Leishmaniasis, but this is now under control by receiving a ½ Tablet a day – which is very inexpensive (A packet of 28 costs £2.50. and she needs these for 5 months of the year).
 She will also need blood tests approximately every 12 months to check the leishmaniasis is still under control.
-Check our page on Leish to find out more information and to understand that dogs can live long and normal lives if the condition is monitored.
+Dogs can live long and normal lives if the condition is monitored.